michaelcukier/Poker-Hand-Tracker/readme.md

 * dealing with missing tourney summaries
 * dealing with hand histories split into multiple files

+Problems:
+* hand histories get auto deleted after 30 days, so the data I didnt extract "on time" is lost.
+* adding a hand is somewhat slow (+- 2secs) because an API call has to be made
 _______

 ### What is PokerHUDv2?